Typography Scale Systems: Architecting a Token-Driven Type Foundation

 • Cascade isolation vs. inheritance flexibility: Scoping typography tokens to :host in shadow DOM or @scope in light DOM prevents leakage in micro-frontend architectures.
 The cost is losing native CSS font-size inheritance, so components must explicitly consume tokens rather than inheriting from a parent font-size declaration.

-Build Pipeline: Design Tool Export to Compiled CSS
+Build Pipeline: Design Tool Export to Compiled CSS Link to this section

 1. Export from design tool — Figma Tokens plugin (or Tokens Studio) exports tokens/typography.json containing primitive values, scale ratios, and weight definitions.
 Use W3C DTCG token format ($value / $type keys) to stay toolchain-agnostic.